ogrieb/ogrieb.github.io/_posts/2016-12-25-site-launch-learning-curve.md

 His guide really helped me to get a basic undertanding of how Git, GitHub Pages, html content, content styles (CSS), Jekyll generated content and Markdown come together.
 Thus, I finally ended up with something that actually resembled a blog: his exemplarily content that I started to play around with and to understand.

-Still, that wasn't my blog yet.
-His exemplarilry included content styles weren't that pretty and I had already seen some of the GitHub Pages' respectively Jekyll's template styles.
-I wanted it to look more like one of those, the [Cayman theme](https://github.com/pages-themes/cayman) in particular had taken my fancy.
+Still, that wasn't _my_ blog yet.
+His exemplarily included content styles weren't that pretty and I had already seen some of the much nicer GitHub Pages' - respectively Jekyll's - template styles.
+The [Cayman theme](https://github.com/pages-themes/cayman) in particular had taken my fancy.

 Here is where I got a bit confused.
 I had so far never done anything with content styles, so I didn't really know how to get McGlone's marvelous blog structure styled differently.
 I understood, that he included the CSS files explicitly in the repository.

-When I generated my repository freshly with the Pages' provided Cayman theme, though, there was no explicit CSS content... only a corresponding entry in the `_config.yml`:
+When I generated my repository freshly with the GitHub Pages' provided Cayman theme, though, there was no explicit CSS content... only a corresponding entry in the `_config.yml`:

 ```
 theme: jekyll-theme-cayman
 ```

-Besides that file, there was only the exemplary `index.html` from the theme.
+Besides that file, there was only an exemplary `index.html`.
 The CSS content seemed to have become included implicitly with the Pages' provided themes.

 ToBeContinued